 According to our research, it sometimes takes a small thing, like insufficient information, to cut down your chances of sticking with it for long-term success.
 If there’s not enough on Hot-Rox that could be enough to kill the dieter’s results.

 At DietSpotlight science is the backbone of our review process.
 It is important that we are able to validate the claims made by the manufacturer.
 In this instance, the ingredients are not detailed enough to allow us to determine if they are present in sufficient quantities to work as promised.

 Should I race out for a bottle of Hot-Rox?
 There are some good ingredients included in the formula.
 Unfortunately, the company doesn’t tell us how much of any of them are there which is why we have reservations about providing an endorsement.
 We’re also concerned that people are seeing side effects.

 If the time has come to jump-start your metabolism you may want to try a supplement that has detailed information about the formula.
 It is important that all of the ingredients being used are backed by scientific research.

-Among the best supplements we’ve seen in 2016 is one called Leptigen.
+Among the best supplements we’ve seen this year is one called Leptigen.
 The four key ingredients it is made with have demonstrated in clinical research to help kick-start fat loss and raise metabolism.
 We scoured the internet looking for any negative feedback but all we found were glowing testimonials.

 The company that makes Leptigen is so sure of their product they’re offering a Special Trial Offer, which we find inspiring.